U.S. Department of State Seal

 Pedestrians should also exercise extreme caution on high-volume/high-velocity streets, like Cairo’s Corniche, which follows the eastern bank of the Nile River, and Alexandria’s Corniche along the Mediterranean.

 Public Transportation: Public buses and microbuses are not safe, and Embassy personnel are prohibited from using them.
-Embassy personnel are also prohibited from traveling on Cairo’s metro system.
-Embassy personnel are prohibited from traveling by train, which is a particularly unsafe means of transportation, with regular accidents that sometimes involve mass casualties.
+Embassy personnel are prohibited from traveling by train, the only exception being the train between Cairo and Alexandria.
+In general, train travel is a particularly unsafe means of transportation, with regular accidents that sometimes involve mass casualties.

 Embassy personnel are generally prohibited from traveling outside the greater Cairo and Alexandria areas by motor vehicle, with the exception of travel to beach resorts on the western side of the Red Sea and near Alexandria.
-Furthermore, Embassy policy prohibits personal travel via privately-owned vehicle to any part of the Sinai Peninsula or the Western Desert.
+Furthermore, Embassy policy prohibits personal travel via privately-owned vehicle to any part of the Sinai Peninsula.
+Embassy personnel may travel to the Western Desert with a professionally licensed tour company and not with a privately-owned vehicle.
+Overland travel to Siwa Oasis is approved for Embassy personnel along the northern route by privately-owned vehicle.

 Please refer to our Road Safety page for more information.